survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 ## Understanding why a module was bundled

-[whybundled](https://www.npmjs.com/package/whybundled) has been designed to answer the question why a specific module was included to the bundles.
+[whybundled](https://www.npmjs.com/package/whybundled) has been designed to answer the question why a specific module was included to the bundles. [statoscope](https://github.com/smelukov/statoscope) is a visual interface for the same purpose.

 T> Set `stats.reasons` to `true` through webpack configuration to capture similar information.